thepranab/materials-for-max-qe2021-online-school/post-install/docs/Tips-and-Tricks.md

       ~/QE-2021/post-install/clean-outdir.sh

-Beware that automatic deletion of files is dangerous, hence use this script at your own risk.
+Beware that automatic deletion of files is dangerous, hence use this script **at your own risk**.
 This script can be utilized both in the virtual-machine as well as in the HPC cluster (but prior to running this script, you should execute `git stash; git pull; git stash apply` on the HPC cluster).